-The dreaded COVID-19 stopped all community sport in 2020 as we struggled in a season without the game we love.
+The dreaded COVID-19 stopped all community sport in 2020 and half of 2021 as we struggled without the game we love.
 The seniors were primed for redemption and our juniors reached nearly 260.
 Finally however, we are into 2022 and ready to have another crack at this wonderful game with this wonderful club.
 With marked increases in female participation across coaching, playing and administration, we are now truly seeing the fruits of the work done in the past few years

 Thanks to our rich history, we are ready for an even brighter future!